quadrifoglio/book/second-edition/src/ch02-00-guessing-game-tutorial.md

 exactly what we told it to do: ask for another guess forever!
 It doesn’t seem like the user can quit!

-The user could always halt the program by using the keyboard shortcut `Ctrl-C`.
+The user could always halt the program by using the keyboard shortcut
-But there’s another way to escape this insatiable monster that we mentioned in the `parse` discussion in “Comparing the Guess to the Secret Number”: if the user enters a non-number answer, the program will crash.
+<span class="keystroke">ctrl-C</span>.
+But there’s another way to escape this
+insatiable monster that we mentioned in the `parse` discussion in “Comparing the Guess to the Secret Number”: if the user enters a non-number answer, the program will crash.
 The user can take advantage of that in order to quit, as shown here:

 ```text
 $ cargo run